slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * Multiple browsers can be used in parallel, and it is strongly recommended that you perform important operations in one browser, and use another browser for more routine, less important operations.
 * Here are some well-known privacy focused extensions (such as uBlock Origin, HTTPS Everywhere, ClearURLs, etc.), feel free to try them out.

 In Firefox in particular, I will also use the legendary ancient extension NoScript, which had a  proven record of fending off malicious JavaScript payloads.
-Nowadays browsers are becoming more and more secure as they add support for things like  same-origin policy, CSP, Cookie security policy, HTTP security headers, extension security policy, etc., Thus the need of using a tool such as NoScript is becoming smaller and smaller, feel free to take a look if interested.
+Nowadays browsers are becoming more and more secure as they add support for things like  same-origin policy, CSP, Cookie security policy, HTTP security headers, extension security policy, etc. Thus the need of using a tool such as NoScript is becoming smaller and smaller, feel free to take a look if interested.

 ### Password Manager